Yerouap/Onondaga_development/README.md

 The following files should be run in order.
 Output files are saved to the main project folder.

 **1.oc_geometry.py:** Uses geospatial data from *'tl_2021_36_tract.zip'* and *'tl_2021_36_bg.zip'*.
-Zip files can be found [[Here](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2021.html#list-tab-790442341)].
+Zip files can be found at the[[Unuted States Census](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2021.html#list-tab-790442341)].
 Creates a geopackage to join with Onondaga County's economic and demographic data in the remaining files.

+**2.oc_parcel_data.py:** Uses tax parcel data from *'Onondaga_2021_Tax_Parcels_SHP_2203.zip'* which can be found at the [[NYS GIS Clearing House](https://gis.ny.gov/parcels).
-**2.oc_parcel_data.py:** Clean and aggregate tax parcel data for Onondaga County.
+Cleans and aggregates tax parcel data for Onondaga County.

-**3.oc_census_data.py:** Retrieve demographic data from American Community Survey 5-year data (2021) to identify populations in Onondaga County, particularly communities that are traditionaly underrepresented in tech.
+**3.oc_census_data.py:** Retrieve economic and demographic data from the American Community Survey 5-year data (2021)to identify populations in Onondaga County, particularly communities that are traditionaly underrepresented in tech.

 **4.figures_and_statistics.py:** Compute socio-economic ratios and summary statistics